Bug report #4783

 The postgis provider assumes spatial tables have OIDs, and also always start selects with a comma (SELECT ,asbinary).

-#1 Updated by Sandro Santilli about 8 years ago
+#1 Updated by Sandro Santilli almost 9 years ago

 I would add that the user has no feedback of the problem and simply doesn't see the geometries on stage.